LiorKogan/V1/README.md

 ![V1](Pictures/BB07.png)

-An _optional_ is depicted with a **magenta 'O' rectangle**.
-Anything right of it is optional: if it has a valid assignment - it will be reported (unless it is latent).
+Anything right of an _optional_ is optional: if it has a valid assignment - it will be reported (unless it is latent).
 Otherwise - it will not.

-An 'O' may be located directly left of
+An _optional_ (i.e., an 'O') is depicted with a **magenta 'O' rectangle**.
+The rectangle has one connection on its left side and one connection on its right side.

+On its left, there is either

+- an entity
+- a quantifier (see Q144), except a quantifier at the start of the pattern

+On its right, there is either

-- a relationship or a path, with or without a relationship/path-negator
+- a relationship or a path (see [Paths](#paths))
+  - with no negator
+  - optionally, with a relationship/path-negator (see Q126)
+  - optionally, with relationship's expressions (see Q339)
+  - optionally, with aggregators (see Q125)
+- a quantifier (see Q360v2)

+Alternatively:

-- a quantifier, excluding quantifier at the start of the pattern
+On its left - a quantifier at the start of the pattern, and on its right - an entity (see Q321v1)

 _**Q147:** Any person A. If A owns both a horse and a dragon - they should be included in the assignment_